omidantilong/engine/README.md

 The package contains the internals ("engine") for the astro-tenant repo.

-It's not currently published to NPM.
-It can be installed straight from github:
+It's not currently published to NPM, but it can be installed straight from github.

+To get started in a fresh project, run:

 ```
 npm install github:omidantilong/engine
+npx engine init
 ```

 ### How it works